srinivasharsha/Smart-Home-Automation/README.md

 Setup a database server for the dashboard.
 Upload the dashboard files on a XAMP server.
 Once everything is uploaded and linked properly, the dashboard will be able to control any connected device!

+To create an android app, use online builders like appsgeyser.com , a webview app can be created using similar tools.